galaxyhub9/VAHAN-2.0/README.md

 - **Source**: Data has been downloaded from the [official VAHAN Dashboard](https://vahan.parivahan.gov.in/vahan4dashboard/vahan/dashboardview.xhtml).

 - **Data Preparation**:
+  - Data is dowmloaded in excel format.
   - Added a `Year` column for each dataset.
+  - Converted it into DataFrame using pandas.
   - Aggregated monthly and yearly data into separate files for better modularity.
   - Data of year 2020 to 2022 has been used.
   - All datasets are cleaned and structured for easier analysis in the dashboard.